 It’s easy to find.
 You can buy it in the baking section of your grocery store.

 Another very popular carrier oil for your skin is almond oil.
 Almond is another plant really high in fatty acids.

 Almonds are high in both vitamin A and E. They are also really high in antioxidants.
 When you have a sunburn, ridding skin of free radicals will help it repair itself faster.

 Vitamin E Oil

 Finally, it is possible to purchase vitamin E oil.
-It is fantastic for your skin.
+It is fantastic for your skin, particularly after too much sun exposure.
 It encourages the growth of new skin.
 It also helps fight free radicals with its powerful antioxidant properties.

 Lots of people use it to diminish the appearance of wrinkles and even scars.
 If your sunburn starts to peel, use this oil to encourage new growth.

 Argan and Jojoba oil are also fine choices and even olive oil can be used in a pinch.

 Precautions: Always test out any mixture containing ingredients you have not previously used on a small part of your skin first, A common side effect if you are sensitive to a particular oil is redness and itching.
 Also, take care in which essential oils you apply to your skin without sunscreen.
 Some essential oils will make your skin more sensitive to the sun (not the ones listed in this article).

 Aloe Vera gel can also be used in lieu of oil for application to the affected area.
 It is a known sunburn soother.
 Witch hazel and apple cider vinegar are also good choices.